Find out more information about Bay Area Workforce Development Board’s Youth and Young Adult Programming.

 The Workforce Innovation and Opportunity Act (WIOA) Youth Program, funded by the U.S. Department of Labor, provides formula funded grants to state and local communities to operate a comprehensive array of youth services that help eligible youth and young adults ages 14-30 seeking assistance in achieving academic and employment success.

 Program participants receive services such as occupational skills training, counseling, internships, job placements, mentoring, tutoring, leadership development, and support services as described in WIOA’s: 14 Youth Program Elements.
+(Link to our Youth and Youth Adult Program Guide for more information.)

 The Youth and Young Adult programs can provide many different services to help you prepare for post-secondary training or enter the workforce, including: